-With this sauce you can prepare many dishes.
-Toss with pasta (the obvious way), fill cannelloni, stuff vegetables like eggplants, peppers, or zucchinis, Shepherd’s Pie, papas rellenas… I’ve even used it to make empanadas!
-Its not the ideal filling because it has lots of tomatoes.
-I have done it in the past and no one complained.
+You can prepare so many dishes with this sauce.
+Toss with pasta (the obvious way), make Pasticho, fill cannelloni, stuff vegetables like eggplants, peppers, or zucchinis, Shepherd’s Pie, papas rellenas… I’ve even used it to make empanadas!

 - 1 beef bouillon cube

 - 3/4 cup red wine (see notes)

 - Heat olive oil in a large Dutch oven medium-high heat.
 Add the onions, garlic, and carrot and cook until tender, 5 - 8 minutes.

 - Add the ground meat and cook through, breaking it into small pieces using a wooden spoon, but do not brown.
 Drain off any excess grease, if necessary.

 - Add the beef bouillon and stir until completely dissolved.
 Season with pepper to taste.
 Stir in the wine and allow it to cook into the meat, about 3 minutes.

 - Add tomato paste, and continue cooking until tomato paste starts to toast, about 2 minutes.
 Add tomato sauce and diced tomatoes, beef broth, bay leaf, oregano and basil and mix to incorporate.